Cookie Compliance Laws Explained: How To Write a Website Cookie Policy in 2026

 How Termly helps with cookie compliance

-Termly is a compliance solution that helps manage your privacy policy, cookie consent, and any other compliance issues.
+Termly is a compliance solution that helps you manage your privacy policy, cookie consent, and other compliance requirements.

 Its consent management platform allows you to get consent for cookie usage and personal data collection in line with international privacy laws.
 Termly will scan your site for all trackers and cookies and will automatically block them based on user consent.